ClinicalMetric Research Team · Last Reviewed: June 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Summary

-Wearable devices are transitioning from supplementary data collection tools to primary endpoint measurement instruments in clinical trials.
-In 2026, the FDA's Digital Health Center of Excellence (DHCoE) has qualified several digital endpoints for regulatory use — including gait parameters from accelerometers in Parkinson's trials and continuous glucose monitoring metrics in diabetes studies.
-The shift is driven by two advantages over traditional clinical endpoints: ecological validity (data collected in real-life conditions, not clinic visits) and statistical power (continuous data streams provide orders of magnitude more data points than periodic assessments).
+Wearable devices are transitioning from supplementary data tools to primary endpoint measurement instruments in clinical trials.
+In 2026, the FDA's Digital Health Center of Excellence has qualified several digital biomarkers for regulatory use — including accelerometer-derived gait parameters in Parkinson's trials and continuous glucose monitoring metrics in diabetes.
+The advantages are real: ecological validity (data from actual daily life, not a clinic visit performance) and statistical power (continuous data streams versus periodic assessments).
+The regulatory requirement that bottlenecked adoption — demonstrating that the digital measure captures a clinically meaningful construct — has been cleared in specific therapeutic areas and is in active qualification in others.

 Indication Digital Endpoint Device Type Status